Briantmorr/PartPig/README.md

 PartPig is an ecommerce platform for selling used car parts.

 ## Motivation
-PartPig exists to fill the gap in connecting the buyer and the seller in a way that is user friendly and convenient.
+PartPig exists to fill the gap in connecting the buyer and the seller by focusing on User Interface and User Experience (UI/UX).

 ## Usage
 PartPig is still in beta.
 Because of that we focused most of the parts for sale under